 - The degree of specification that is required, both for both external organizations and for your organization

-Create the chart of accounts on the Chart of accounts page.
-Main accounts can be created from the Chart of accounts page or the Main accounts page.
-Your main accounts shouldn't use any special characters that are used as chart of accounts delimiters.
-If you do have a special character that is the same as your chart of accounts delimiter, you may experience instability, or the need to always use lookups or the flyout when entering account and dimension combinations.
+You create the chart of accounts on the Chart of accounts page.
+You can create main accounts from the Chart of accounts page or the Main accounts page.
+Your main accounts shouldn't use any special characters that are used as delimiters for chart of accounts.
+Otherwise, you might experience instability, or you might always have to use lookups or the dialog box when you enter combinations of accounts and dimensions.
 For more information, see Create a main account.

 It's a good idea to link the main accounts to main account categories, so that you can take advantage of the default financial reports without having to make any modifications.
 Therefore, you can more quickly and easily design and maintain reports.

-Use the Configure account structures page to create account structures.
+You create account structures on the Configure account structures page.
 Account structures define valid combinations.
-The combinations, together with main accounts, form a chart of accounts.
+These combinations, together with main accounts, form a chart of accounts.
 For more information, see Create account structures.

 Legal entity overrides

-Not all main accounts are valid for all legal entities and some may only be relevant for a specific time period.
-In this scenario the Legal entity overrides section can be used to identify which companies the main account should be suspended for, who the owner is and the time period the dimension is active.
-The overrides at the shared level cannot be more restrictive than the overrides at the legal entity level.
+Not all main accounts are valid for all legal entities, and some main account might be relevant only for a specific period.
+In this scenario, you can use the Legal entity overrides section to identify the companies that the main account should be suspended for, the owner, and the period when the dimension is active.
+The overrides at the shared level can't be more restrictive than the overrides at the legal entity level.